cyrus-and/synchttp/README.md

 #### WebSocket actions

-Send and receive messages through WebSockets; messages are properly parsed/stringified according to the value of the `wsContentType` parameter.
+Send and receive messages through WebSockets; messages are properly parsed/formatted according to the value of the `wsContentType` parameter.

 ##### ws()

 Try to establish a WebSocket to the server.
-A new WebSocket is screated whenever this method is called with a different resulting URL (according to the connection parameters).
+A new WebSocket is created whenever this method is called with a different resulting URL (according to the connection parameters).